 In addition, if your blood alcohol concentration is .17% or higher you will be designated as a Persistent Drunk Driver (PDD), even if this is your first offense.
 A PDD designation means that you will be treated by the Department of Revenue, Division of Motor Vehicles as a repeat offender or aggravated offender, facing a longer period of having to use the Interlock.

 After you have served either 30 days or 60 days of your license suspension, you may qualify to have an ignition interlock device installed on your vehicle.
 Every time you get behind the wheel of your car, you will have to breath into the device.
 Only if your breath does not register any alcohol vapor will your vehicle’s ignition turn on.
 Of course, the cost of renting the device, installing the device and the monthly fees for the use of the device are your responsibility.

-A conviction of DUI is a General Misdemeanor.
+A conviction of a DUI is considered a General Misdemeanor.
 This offense will remain on your record for life.
 Any employer or landlord doing a background check will be able to discover its existence.